kim-howard/APIResource/README.md

 - [ ] initialize APIResource with ResourceBase
 - [ ] APIResource makes URLRequest

+Thanks to [PostmanEcho API](https://docs.postman-echo.com/?version=latest), I can test my features and wrote it with XCTestClass.

-features what not checked are not enough tested
+empty box are features tested not enough